PeterisPrieditis/DTube/README.md

 - Decentralized
 - No KYC
 - Low fees
-- Universal

 ##### Within this repository you will find used technologies as:
 - Figment.io for the RPC
-- PKT RPC for Gnosis
+- Polygone Mumbai for smart contract
-- Transak to enable FIAT-to-crypto buy option
-- STORJ IPFS to host the user’s pledge contents
-- SKYNET to host the frontend assets
-- The Graph to store the users’ data
+- The Graph to give front end content creator playlists
-- Coinbase Wallet

 ## Work Flow